 Palantir Women in Technology Scholarship

-One of the most valuable private technology companies in Silicon Valley is Palantir Technologies, Inc., according to Forbes.
+According to Forbes, Palantir Technologies, Inc., is one of the most valuable private technology companies in Silicon Valley.
 The Women in Technology Scholarship was created in 2010 to provide financial support to undergraduate women studying a STEM field at a university in the United States.

 For the $10,000 award, you must have a strong focus on computer science, be a sophomore, and have an overall GPA of at least 3.0.
 Applicants must include a 500-word essay about a technology solution they have been working on.

-This year, 10 scholarship recipients will be chosen and invited to participate in virtual professional development programs to help them prepare to start their careers in technology and do it well.
-In 2023, every scholarship winner who has finished the program will be given a chance to interview for an internship or full-time job with Palantir.
+This year, 10 scholarship recipients will be selected and invited to join virtual professional development programs designed to help them effectively launch their careers in technology.
+In 2023, every scholarship winner who has finished the program will be allowed to interview for an internship or full-time job with Palantir.

 Conclusion